jindrichmynarz/dissertation/parts/tensor_factorization.md

 Other notable extensions of RESCAL add time awareness or tensor slice similarities.
 @Kuchar2016 enhanced link prediction via RESCAL to be time-aware.
-We used this approach in data pre-processing, as described in the [@sec:rescal-loading], to model decaying relevance of older contract awards.
+We used this approach in data pre-processing, as described in the [@sec:loading-rescal], to model decaying relevance of older contract awards.
 @Padia2016 computed RESCAL with regard to the similarity of tensor slices to obtain better results.

 ### Ranking